ncatlab/nlab-content/pages/5/7/8/7/27875/content.md

 * [[compact Hausdorff spaces]].

-The first usage is more common in the literature, but the second is currently more common on the nLab.
+The first usage is more common in the literature.

 A special case of compact Hausdorff spaces are